dduro2020/Heatmap_to_Grayscale/README.md

 ## Customization

-- `GREEN_THRESHOLD`: Threshold value for green color.
-- `RED_THRESHOLD`: Threshold value for red color.
+- `DECREASERED`: Transformation factor for decreasing white intensity in red.
+- `DECREASEGREEN`: Transformation factor for decreasing white intensity in green.
-- `DECREASE2GREY`: Transformation factor for decreasing intensity.
+- `DECREASEBLUE`: Transformation factor for decreasing white intensity in blue.

+- `INCREASEBLUE`: Transformation factor for increasing white intensity in blue.
-- `INCREASE2GREY`: Transformation factor for increasing intensity.
+- `DECREASECIAN`: Transformation factor for increasing white intensity in cian (blue+green).

 - `ZOOM_SIZE`: Size for zooming the image.
 - `WIDE_TRANS`: Width for centering the relevant information.
 - `HEIGH_TRANS`: Height for centering the relevant information.
+- `PIXELS`: Size for resize image to easier processing.

 ## Note